directus-labs/guest-authoring/implementing-pagination-and-infinite-scrolling-in-nextjs/index.md

 export default Pagination;
 ```

 Here the Directus `aggregate()` function is used to calculate and return the total number of posts.
-The result is to calculate the total number of pages and create a `hasMorePage()` function which will check if there are more pages.
+The result is used to calculate the total number of pages and create a `hasMorePage()` function which will check if there are more pages.
 In the return statement, we are rendering the pagination nav elements to be used to add and modify the page query parameter which includes a previous button, numeric links rendered using the total number of pages, and a next button that uses the `hasMorePage()` function to prevent further navigation.

-To render to `Pagination` component, In the *app/page.js* file, add the following import:
+To render to `Pagination` component, In the `app/page.js` file, add the following import:

 ```js
 import Pagination from "@/components/Pagination";